JessChampion/citethis/README.md

 Tidy up:
 - **(Higher Priority)** Test coverage
 - Hidden link for downloads (is there a nicer way to do this that won't require timeout)
+- Compile styles with sass or postcss then tidy